Women's sumo

 Professional sumo traditionally forbids women from competition and ceremonies.
-Women are not allowed to enter or touch the sumo wrestling ring (dohyō).
-Despite this, women sumo wrestlers have existed through history and exist in the present day on an amateur level.
+Women are not allowed to enter or touch the sumo wrestling ring, a tradition stemming from Shinto and Buddhist beliefs that women are "impure" because of menstrual blood.
+Female sumo does exist on an amateur level.

 History

-The first recorded instance of women performing sumo, according to the Nihon Shoki, is when Emperor Yuryaku (418–479) summoned two courtesans and ordered them to wear loincloths and to sumo wrestle.
+The first recorded instance of women performing sumo, according to the Nihon Shoki, is when Emperor Yuryaku (418–479) summoned two courtesans and ordered them to wrestle in only loincloths.

-Women's sumo would not become common until the 18th century in the middle of Edo (1603–1868), when a form of onna sumo was performed in some areas of Japan.
+Women's sumo would not become common until the 18th century in the middle of Edo (1603–1868), when a form of was performed in some areas of Japan.
 Women's sumo was mainly a spectacle associated with brothels.
 Various types of women's sumo existed, including touring "professionals".
-These continued to exist after the Meiji Restoration despite periodic crackdows by the Tokugawa shogunate and the Meiji government, as they deemed the organizers of it to be corrupting public morals with these spectacles.
+Women's sumo with blind men were also held.
+These continued to exist after the Meiji Restoration despite periodic crackdowns by the Tokugawa shogunate and the Meiji government, as they deemed the organizers of it to be corrupting public morals with these spectacles.

 Women's sumo continued to exist despite a government ban in 1926.
 The practice would only die after the end of World War II, with the last group dissolving in 1963.

 Modern times

 Female sumo is prohibited from taking place in professional settings, but exists on an amateur level.

+The first national championship for amateur women's sumo was held in 1997.
+The rules are the same as men's amateur sumo, except women are permitted to wear a United World Wrestling-style singlet under a mawashi, and their matches last a maximum of three minutes instead of five minutes.

 The International Sumo Federation and its events (such as the Sumo World Championships and European Sumo Championships) allow female competitors as of 2001.
 Women's Sumo is an event at the World Games and was also featured at the 2013 World Combat Games.

-The first national championship for amateur women's sumo was held in 1997.
-The rules are identical to men's amateur sumo, with the exception that the wrestlers wear leotards under a mawashi, and the matches last a maximum of three minutes instead of five minutes like the ones in men's amateur sumo.
+The Hakuhō Cup left the Ryōgoku Kokugikan for Toyota Arena Tokyo in Aomi after its leader, Hakuhō, left the Japan Sumo Association and expanded his amateur tournament from boys to having a full amateur tournament for males and females, including adult divisions.